 The firmware (hex file).

-If you wish to download the complete details about the Printed Circuit Board and (or) the complete Source Code in C, please visit the paid-downloads section.
+Download the complete details about the Printed Circuit Board and the Source Code in C (paid-downloads).